Red Cell Disorders: Peripheral Blood Clues to Nonneoplastic Conditions (Online CE Course)

 • The cells indicated by the arrows provide a clue to the diagnosis of chronic idiopathic myelofibrosis (primary myelofibrosis).
 What is the identity of...

-• A 5-year-old girl was brought to the emergency department with bloody diarrhea and severe abdominal pain.
-A complete blood count produced these result...
+• A 5-year-old child was brought to the emergency department with bloody diarrhea and severe abdominal pain.
+A complete blood count was performed, key r...

 • Ovalocytes/Elliptocytes